mendersoftware/mender-docs/01.Get-started/01.Preparation/02.Prepare-a-virtual-device/docs.md

     label: tutorial
 ---

-!!!
-Skip this section if you have already completed [Prepare a Raspberry Pi device](../01.Prepare-a-Raspberry-Pi-device/docs.md)

 This tutorial we help you prepare your workstation to be able to run a virtual device (QEMU) with Mender integrated which will connect to hosted Mender and simulate a physical device.